patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 Thing is, finding a good name is hard.
 There are no shortcuts.
 Sure, you *can* pick a name at random and just go with it.
 But **your name is the first element of your brand a potential user experiences**.
 It's the tip of the spear, and it should be sharp.

 The good news is that others have done this before.
 My team has named many startups, and even more non-startup brands.
-I've worked with them to distill the key steps they follow when working on a naming project (shoutout to [Dan Price](https://twitter.com/_danprice) and [Justin Dobbs](https://twitter.com/sloganeerist)).
+I've worked with them to distill the key steps they follow when working on a naming project (shoutout to [Dan Price](https://twitter.com/_danprice) and [Justin Dobbs](https://twitter.com/sloganeerist), my two favorite brand pros).
 There are lots of processes out there, but this is the one that works for us.

 There are four main parts to our approach—Foundation, Generation, Evaluation, and Validation.
 Each step is important, and the success of each phase depends on the quality of work you put forth in the prior stage.